Supreme Court considers giving police greater powers when pursuing suspects

 Generally, the Constitution imposes such a requirement.
 But courts have said it doesn’t apply if the person consents, or the officer faces “exigent circumstances” that require immediate action.
 One of those emergencies, the Supreme Court has recognized, is when an officer is in “hot pursuit of a fleeing felon” seeking to evade the police.

-But Lange was not suspected of a felony — he drew officer Aaron Weikert’s attention for playing his radio too loud on a warm California day, and occasionally beeping his horn.
-It was only after Weikert confronted Lange in his Sonoma garage did he have reason to suspect the driver had been drinking.
+But Lange was not suspected of a felony — he drew Officer Aaron Weikert’s attention for playing his radio too loud on a warm California day, and occasionally beeping his horn.
+It was only after Weikert confronted Lange in his Sonoma garage that he had reason to suspect the driver had been drinking.

 A test showed Lange had three times the legal limit of alcohol in his blood, court documents say.
 He lost his license and pleaded no contest to driving under the influence.
 Lange appealed, saying what Weikert learned in the garage should not be allowed into evidence.
 But a California court sided with the police, saying there was no difference in pursuing someone suspected of a felony, and someone suspected of a misdemeanor.